datawookie/emayili/README.md

   - has minimal dependencies (or dependencies which are easily satisfied).

-The package name is an adaption of the Zulu word for email, emayili.
+The package name is an adaption of the Zulu word for email, imeyili.

 ## Installation